BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 This is meant by "a unified API".

 **Functional Composition:**
-To give an example let's combine the items of two arrays into a new one.
+To give an example, let's combine the items of two arrays into a new one.
 The imperative approach looks like that:

 ```typescript